Malta in the Eurovision Song Contest 2015: At Eurovision

+The Eurovision Song Contest 2015 took place at the Hall D of the Wiener Stadthalle in Vienna, Austria and consisted of two semi-finals on 19 and 21 May, and the final of 23 May 2015.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 The European Broadcasting Union (EBU) split up the competing countries into five different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 26 January 2015, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Malta was placed into the second semi-final, to be held on 21 May 2015, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Malta was set to perform in position 5, following the entry from Montenegro and before the entry from Norway.

-All three shows were televised in Malta on TVM, with commentary by Corazon Mizzi.
+The two semi-finals and the final were broadcast in Malta on TVM with commentary by Corazon Mizzi.
 The Maltese spokesperson, who announced the Maltese votes during the final, was previous 2004 contest entrant Julie Zahra.

 Semi-final

 Amber took part in technical rehearsals on 13 and 16 May, followed by dress rehearsals on 20 and 21 May.
-This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 20 May where the professional juries of each country watched and voted on the competing entries.

-The stage show featured Amber on stage alone in a long black dress with lace sleeves and a black ribbon around her waist.
-As the song progressed, the background LED screens transitioned between blue flame-like effects exploding outwards from a sphere and orange and red flames.
+The Maltese performance featured Amber on stage alone in a long black dress with lace sleeves and a black ribbon around her waist.
+As the song progressed, the LED screens transitioned between blue flame-like effects exploding outwards from a sphere and orange and red flames.
 The performance also utilised pyrotechnics in the form of shooting flames.

-At the end of the show, Malta failed to qualify to the final and was not announced among the top ten nations.
-It was later revealed that Malta placed eleventh in the semi-final, receiving a total of 43 points—11 points shy of qualifying to the final.
+At the end of the show, Malta was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
+It was later revealed that Malta placed eleventh in the semi-final, receiving a total of 43 points.